 ADG was also tapped to produce the product overview video presented by Verizon CMO Marni Walden in her opening keynote for the conference (shown here).

-We’ll be posting more details about the new Verizon app store design as we get closer to the actual launch, but we’re happy to finally let everyone know – besides friends and family – what we’ve been so busy with for the past seven months now.
-No details to release at … Read More »
+We’ll be posting more details about the new Verizon app store design as we get closer to the actual launch, but we’re happy to finally let everyone know – besides friends and family – what we’ve been so busy with for the past seven months now.… Read the rest

 This is a visualization piece for a hypothetical tablet-based tv remote/participation environment.
 The concept blends standard (IP-based) television remote control, EPG, social interaction, gaming, geo-location, and contextual advertising into a platform for parallel engagement with live as-broadcast content.